 From the cardboard boxes littering your living room to rolls of clear tape and the snow storm of Styrofoam packing peanuts, the packing part of a move can generate lots of unnecessary trash in an attempt to store and protect items.
 Perhaps one of the largest waste producers is all that cardboard.

 On average, each move involves 60 cardboard boxes.
-That proves equivalent to one half-ton tree.
-Multiplied by the average of 11 moves which most Americans make in a lifetime, that adds up to 660 boxes, around 5 ½ tons of wood per person.
+Multiplied by the average of 11 moves which most Americans make in a lifetime, that adds up to 660 boxes, one-half tons of wood per person.
 That is a lot of cardboard.

 Another harmful source of waste is plastic pack bubbles and Styrofoam peanuts.
 These materials typically are not biodegradable and can prove toxic to the environment.
-Instead, try the resourceful tip of using towels and clothing to wrap delicate picture frames and dishes.
+Instead, try using towels and clothing to wrap picture frames and dishes.
 This helps protect fragile items while packing laundry that needs to come anyways.
 And while being creative and efficient, it cuts out the need to purchase and throw away packing materials.

 To Rent the Truck or Not

 After packing hundreds of boxes and dismantling furniture to fit, it is time to decide on hauling options.
 Depending on how far your move is, the options will look very different.
 For an across town move, recruiting friends and families to bring their vehicles and carrying skills will probably help complete the entire move in just a few trips.
 But an across country move will most likely look very different with a moving company and shipping truck.